MCLusardi/Haptic-Wayfinding/README.md

 Now you're set to run from remote desktop without any cables attached to the robot.

 ## Teleoperation
-to teleoperate robot by sending twist messages from keyboard:
+to teleoperate just the robot base from the keyboard:
 1. `rosservice call /switch_to_navigation_mode`
 2. `rosrun teleop_twist_keyboard teleop_twist_keyboard.py cmd_vel:=stretch/cmd_vel`

+to teleoperate the base and arm from the keyboard:
+1. `rosservice call /switch_to_position_mode`
+2. `roslaunch stretch_core stretch_driver.launch`
+3. `rosrun stretch_core keyboard_teleop`

 ## Building a map
 **NOTE** This requires operating the robot untethered.